Inomataozephyrus syla

-Chrysozephyrus syla, the silver hairstreak, is a small butterfly found in India that belongs to the lycaenids or blues family.
+Inomataozephyrus syla, the silver hairstreak, is a small butterfly found in India that belongs to the lycaenids or blues family.

 Taxonomy

 The butterfly was previously classified as Thecla syla Kollar.

 Range

 The butterfly occurs in Afghanistan, Pakistan and north west India - from Safed Koh, Chitral to Kumaon and from Sikkim to Manipur.

 Status

 In 1932 William Harry Evans described the species as rare.